Pavankurapati03/Feynn_labs_P3/README.md

 ## Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/yourusername/heart-disease-prediction/issues) if you have any suggestions or feedback.

 ## Acknowledgements